GithubMaahi/Sorting-Visualiser/README.md

 # Sorting_Visualizer
-This is sorting visualiser to visualise how the sorting is done with different algorithms.
+This is Sorting visualiser to visualise how the sorting is done with different algorithms.